SethMMorton/input_reader/docs/source/InputReader.rst

     /path/to/RAW/Data.txt

-Obviously, this only affects :obj:`str` types.
+Obviously, this only affects |str| types.
 This has no affect on compiled regular expressions because case-sensitivity is determined at compile-time for regular expressions.